 Women’s work is unique because it is not always clearly defined.
 There tends to be more emphasis on paid labour, rather than the invisible work associated with housework, parenting and caregiving.
 Many women are working a double day.
 This is not always valued or recognized.

-The idea for this issue goes back a decade to the first Sister Writes workshops I facilitated at a women’s agency in Toronto’s downtown west end.
-At that time, we were a fledgling creative writing program and I, being a young writer and novice teacher, relied heavily on my listening skills.
+The idea for this issue goes back a decade to the first Sister Writes workshops at Sistering, a women’s agency in Toronto’s downtown west end.
+At that time, we were a fledgling creative writing program and I, being a young writer and novice teacher, relied on my listening skills.
 This turned out to be a good thing.
-As I listened to women each week, work gradually emerged as a key theme, one that resonated with every woman in the room.
+Rather than lead the conversation, I listened to where it naturally led.
+I listened to how work emerged as a key theme, one that resonated with every woman in the room.